 Ignore the Holes?

-This season we sensed the solution was not necessarily in working harder to fix things or standing by and do nothing.
-We knew for now we needed to ask questions and ask for help.
+This season in planning we sensed the solution was not necessarily in working harder to fix things or in standing by and doing nothing.
 This is what lead to our first of our three Big Rocks in our plan for the year.

 Big Rock #1: Prayer